 6-week Classes – These classes let students explore a variety of forms and concepts in a low-pressure manner, through a combination of lectures and exercises.
 In New York City, they meet for three hours per week (two hours for Business Writing); Online, each session begins at the same time each week, and unfolds gradually all week long.
 All Level I.

-Selling Seminars – These courses emphasize the business side of writing.
+Selling Classes – These courses emphasize the business side of writing.
 The New York City versions take place over two three-hour sessions.
 The Online versions take place over four weeks.
 All Level I.

 Intensives – In NYC, these are seven-hour crash courses, taking place all in 1-day.
 The Online versions take place over three weeks.
 All Level I.

 They are both entry-level courses, which you can take with no prior study or experience.